eldipa/xoz/docs/RFC:-Block-Size-and-Block-Extent-Specification.md

  - `size` set to 0

-In this way the `struct extent_t` looks like an *inline data* of zero bytes, effectively, the *extent array* only occupies 2 bytes.
+In this way the `struct extent_t` looks like an *inline data* of zero bytes, effectively, the *extent array* only occupies 2 bytes (1 for the header and 1 of padding).

 # Invariants of the `struct extent_t`